randaller/llama-chat/README.md

 batch = tokenizer("A portrait of a beautiful girl, ", return_tensors="pt")
 ```

-*Note: If you have prepared and used own dataset with Positive: Negative: lines, the initial LLaMA prompt may look like:*
+*Note: If you have prepared and used own dataset with Prompt: Negative prompt: lines, the initial LLaMA prompt may look like:*

 ```
-batch = tokenizer("Positive: A warship flying thru the Wormhole, ", return_tensors="pt")
+batch = tokenizer("Prompt: A warship flying thru the Wormhole, ", return_tensors="pt")
 ```

 Run inference, this should return continued prompt for SD.